informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 <!-- TOC --><a name="gamemodel-exceptions"></a>
 ## Exceptions thrown in the *Model* part of the program

-As stated above, the errors in the execution of commands arise in the game logic, that is, in the model part of the program and, in the previous assignment, the methods involved returned a `boolean` value to indicate whether the execution had succeeded or failed.
+Some of the errors that occur during the parsing of commands and most, if not all, of the errors that occur during the execution of commands, arise in the game logic, that is, in the *Model* part of the program.
+In the previous assignment, the methods in which the errors occurred may have returned a `boolean` value to indicate whether the execution had succeeded or failed.
 For example, the `addObject` method of `GameModel` returned `false` when the position passed as argument was outside the board or when the parameter does not correspond to any known game object.
 However, returning the value `false` did not permit these two types of error to be distinguished.
 Generating error data, in particular an error message, at the point in the code where the error occurs enables such distinction.
 We could repurpose the boolean return value and maintain it as an indication of whether or not the game state has been modified.
-The program con now display the following error messages (notice the two messages, one from each level of exception):
+The program should now display the following error messages (notice the two messages, one from each level of exception):

 - On trying to add an unknown type of game object: